 There are several ways to represent your coworkers in GSOC.
 Consider becoming a departmental steward or elected steward or representing GSOC on the Local 2110 union’s Joint Council.
 Interested in getting involved?
 Contact us at email@example.com.

 Become a Departmental Steward

-Voting members of the AoS are composed of elected Stewards.
-Elections for open seats occur at least annually in the spring, and open seats may be filled on an interim basis throughout the year.
-Contact us if you’re interested in learning more!
+- Running for election as steward.
+Elections for open seats occur at least annually in the spring.
+Open seats may be filled on an interim basis throughout the year.

 Serve on the Local 2110 Joint Council

 The Joint Council, the governing body of the Local 2110 Union, convenes representatives from each of the 25+ shops involved with our Local.
 GSOC appoints several representatives to the Joint Council.